 STEPHEN T. WILLS, MST, CPA, has been Executive Vice President, Secretary, Treasurer and Chief Financial Officer since 1997 and was Executive Vice President of Operations from 2005 until June 2011, when he was appointed Chief Operating Officer and Executive Vice President.
-From July 1997 to August 2000, Mr. Wills was also a vice president and the chief financial officer of Derma Sciences, Inc., a publicly held company which provides wound and skin care products, and currently serves as lead director and chair of the audit committee of Derma.
-Mr. Wills is a trustee of The Hun School of Princeton and is chair of its finance committee, and he was previously a director of U.S. Helicopter Corp., a publicly held company.
-From 1991 to August 2000, he was the president and chief operating officer of Golomb, Wills & Company, P.C., a public accounting firm.
+Since December 2015, Mr. Wills has also served as interim executive chairman and principal executive officer of Derma, apublicly-held company which provides wound and skin care products, and from July 1997 to July 2000, Mr. Wills was also a vice president and the chief financial officer of Derma.
+He is also currently a director of Derma, and was previously lead director and chair of the audit committee.
+Mr. Wills is a trustee of The Hun School of Princeton and is chair of its finance committee.
+From 1991 to July 2000, he was the president and chief operating officer of Golomb, Wills & Company, P.C., a public accounting firm.
 Mr. Wills, a certified public accountant, received his B.S. in accounting from West Chester University, and an M.S. in taxation from Temple University.